Ahead of the game .............

 The commission Commonhold Project is different.
 Commonhold provides a structure which enables the freehold ownership of flats and, as such, offers an alternative, a way of owning property which avoids the shortcomings of leasehold properties.
 And the financial advantages keep on stacking up.

 “A commonhold association is not a business; it is a community"

 Solid Investment.
+Freehold Ownership.
 Owning the bricks and mortar will ensure your investment stays safe.

 Standardisation.
 Commonholds have standard rules and regulations which should make conveyancing simpler and cheaper.
 It should also be easier for homeowners to understand their rights and obligations.

 Self-management by the owners.
-A commonhold is also managed by an association made up of the house and apartment owners.
-This importantly enables owners to have full control of the costs, overheads and any subcontracted management.
+A commonhold association importantly enables owners to have full control of their own costs, overheads and any subcontracted management.

+Financially advantageous.
 In contrast where flats are owned as leasehold many landlords see it as an opportunity of generating income and extra charges.
+Overheads are considerably lower.
 This is why we believe the future should be commonhold.

 Currently, residential leasehold, which doesn't afford actual ownership, is the main way of owning apartments in England and Wales.

 Page 16 of The Law Commission "Reinvigorating Commonhold" Summary Report December 2018